glycodynamics/gly-docking/README.md

 Linux/Mac Users: [PyMOL](https://pymol.org/2/), [AutoDock Vina](https://vina.scripps.edu/), [Vina-carb](http://legacy.glycam.org/docs/othertoolsservice/downloads/downloads-software/index.html) and [GlycoTorch Vina](https://github.com/EricBoittier/GlycoTorch-Vina)\
 Windows Users: [PyMOL](https://pymol.org/2/), [PuTTY](https://www.putty.org/), [WinSCP](https://winscp.net/eng/download.php), [AutoDock Vina](https://vina.scripps.edu/)

 Vina-carb and GlycoTorch Vina software are not available for windows OS.
-All these programs have been preinstalled in your desktop or we will access them remotely in one of the CCBRC Workstation.
+All these programs have been preinstalled on your desktop or we will access them remotely in one of the CCBRC Workstations.

 This tutorial aims to dock a tetrasaccharide to FAb using the [AutoDock Vina](https://vina.scripps.edu), and [Vina-carb](https://pubs.acs.org/doi/10.1021/acs.jctc.5b00834).
 You can download all the input files by clicking on Code --> Download Zip.
 Unzip this file and go inside the docking directory.
-All these files have been placed in the coputer you will be working in.
+All these files have been placed on the computer you will be working in.

 We will break down this tutorial into five steps.

 ## 1. Obtain protein and glycan complex for docking:
 In this tutorial, we will be docking a Lewis Y Tetrasaccharide with Humanized Fab.
 First of all, download the X-ray structure of the complex from PDB [PDB ID: 1S3K](https://www.rcsb.org/structure/1s3k).
-Follwoing figure shows the LeY binding to Fab as seen in its crystal structure.
+The following figure shows the LeY binding to Fab as seen in its crystal structure.
 ![alt text](https://github.com/glycodynamics/gly-docking/blob/main/images/Input_Fig.png)

- Now, open the PDB Structure in PyMOL and prepare structure of the ligand protein for docking.
+ Now, open the PDB Structure in PyMOL and prepare the structure of the ligand-protein for docking.
 Perform the following structure manipulations:

 #### Remove crystal waters:
 Open 1S3K.pdb file in PyMOL and click non on Action --> remove waters